genomematt/xenomapper2/README.md

 Support for SAM files has been removed, and BAM files are read and written using [pylazybam](https://github.com/genomematt/pylazybam), a pure python BAM file parser with basic write support.

-Running Xenomapper2 results in the same calls for data containing only primary alignments, with the simplification that paired end status is automatically detected.
+Running Xenomapper2 generally results in the same calls for data containing only primary alignments, with the simplification that paired end status is automatically detected.

+Xenomapper2 improves handling of cases where the second read of a template is unmapped, and the mapped read is reported first.
+Xenomapper 1.0 would interpret these cases as the first entry in the SAM file as being the forward read, creating a mismatch in the comparison of forward and reverse between primary and secondary.
+By using flag status this potential source of error is now eliminated.

 The major change in Xenomapper2 is treating all alignments from the same read as a group.
 This allows the new mode `--max` that selects the maximum AS score from all alignments, and the maximum XS score that occurs with this AS score.